 Unconscionable.

-ismay slowly arose though as it dawned on me that there is nothing particularly equitable about a system that is actually not a single large ship of state but rather a flotilla of 50 ships of state all tied together, some in pretty good shape and others very rusted, leaky, still on top of the water only because of movement inertia and other ships pulling them, but acting as a drag to the entire ensemble.
+Dismay slowly arose though as it dawned on me that there is nothing particularly equitable about a system that is actually not a single large ship of state but rather a flotilla of 50 ships of state all tied together, some in pretty good shape and others very rusted, leaky, still on top of the water only because of movement inertia and other ships pulling them, but acting as a drag to the entire ensemble.
 All of them are slowed down by the barnacles of time.

 Furthermore, some ships try to pull the entire shebang one way and others in a different direction.

-In fact, the two major parties remind me of the way two eagles grasp talons and participate in a twirling death spiral
+In fact, the two major parties remind me of the way two eagles grasp talons and participate in a twirling death spiral.

 Which brings us to the "electoral vote."